insidae/website/content/22-05-2020/index.md

 The first was the concept of a database having a VR interface.
 Resembling a library you could inhabit, complete with a Librarian to query.
 Like Wikipedia on steroids, I can imagine it being an ideal environment for thinking through a problem, voicing your thoughts out loud, and having a program respond or even prompt you with adjacent contextual information.

 The second was Stephenson's analogy of language as code, specifically the concept of a 'neuro linguistic virus' that makes the human brain vulnerable to manipulation.
-In the novel, the aforementioned Librarian establishes a connection between the Tower of Babel and this neurolinguistic virus commenting on the disappearance of the Sumerian language.
+In the novel, the aforementioned Librarian establishes a connection between the Tower of Babel and this neurolinguistic virus, commenting on the disappearance of the Sumerian language.

 Snow Crash is a book that sparked my imagination.